By Chris German, Woods Hole Oceanographic Institution

 April 29, 2012

-A couple of days have passed since I last had chance to post and we have been working our way through about 14,000 photographs of the seafloor.
+A couple of days have passed since I last had the chance to post, and we have been working our way through about 14,000 photographs of the seafloor.
 Sad to say there is no “smoking gun” in what we have looked at but plenty of impressive information, nonetheless.
-Wherever there is flat ground we see high abundances of life, more than Lisa or Tim would have thought typical at these depths in this part of the world’s oceans.
-But to test that idea, we will need to work through each photograph systematically to count total numbers of different species that can be recognized and then work out, from that, their density per square meter so we can compare these results with what other scientists have reported elsewhere.
+Wherever there is flat ground, we see high abundances of life, more than Lisa or Tim would have thought typical at these depths in this part of the world’s ocean basins.
+But to test that idea, we will need to work through each photograph systematically, to count total numbers of different species that can be recognized and then work out, from that, their density per square meter so we can compare these results with what other scientists have reported elsewhere.

 In parallel, I have been looking at the same photographs, together with the records from our Eh sensor on Sentry, from a different, geological, perspective.
 What that has indicated is that the strongest signals in our Sentry record do not come from the site where we cored warm mud in 2010 but, apparently, up hill immediately to the south of that.